S3-working-group/s3-practical-guide/src/co-creation-and-evolution/those-affected-decide.md

 To make decisions with the maximum amount of information on the subject, involve everyone who is affected by the decision.

+For larger groups:

-For large groups, facilitate a process in several stages and create smaller groups who select delegates.
+* facilitate a process in several stages and create smaller groups who select delegates.
+* set out a virtual, asynchronous, time-boxed and staged process

-This also applies to review and evolution of decisions.
+Treat review and evolution of decisions accordingly.